googleinterns/sensor-tools/README.md

 ## Tutorial

-A tutorial for how to use the libraries and their capabilites can be found here.
+A tutorial for how to use the libraries and their capabilites can be found **here**.
 The tutorial explores the how to use these libraries on an academic dataset of simulated smart watch data from [this study](https://archive.ics.uci.edu/ml/datasets/Dataset+for+ADL+Recognition+with+Wrist-worn+Accelerometer).

 ## Dependencies